 KB: I think DSM is well respected especially in the fashion retail game.
 Jenny first offered us this project— to be launched during the opening of DSMS— but we couldn’t make it on time.

 EC: DSM is one of the best-curated retailers in the world.
-In the past 5 years, they’ve become a lot more youth orientated; whereas before, it was entered around runway pieces.
+In the past 5 years, they’ve become a lot more youth orientated; whereas before, it was centered around runway pieces.
 I think we fit into that in-between region of classification.

 We’re definitely not a street brand, neither are we a high-fashion label.
 We call ourselves contemporary fashion, and I think DSM is the best contemporary retail store in the world right now.